CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

    switches your pipeline from displaying triangles to displaying a wireframe or a point cloud.
 * Anti-aliasing
-   * (0.5) FSAA - full-screen antialiasing
+   * (0.5) SSAA - supersample antialiasing
-   * (1.0) FSAA vs MSAA - performance comparison with multi-sample antialiasing
+   * (1.0) [MSAA](https://mynameismjp.wordpress.com/2012/10/24/msaa-overview/) - multisample antialiasing, and performance comparison with the former one
 * (1.0) Occlusion queries.
 * (1.0) Order-independent translucency using a k-buffer.